janellesh08/eVenture-Activities-App/README.md

 ## Features:

--Create an eVenture account
+* Create an eVenture account
--Filter activities
+* Filter activities
--Pick an Activity
+* Pick an Activity
--Choose a random twist
+* Choose a random twist
--Add a journal entry
+* Add a journal entry
--Like Option for Activities you enjoy
+* Like Option for Activities you enjoy
--Add an image to your journal entry
+* Add an image to your journal entry
--Make Journal entries Public/Private
+* Make Journal entries Public/Private
--Share and view other journal entries
+* Share and view other journal entries

 ## Built with: